 As dividend growth investors, we are always looking for easy ways to invest as much as possible!
 Google “dividend investing products” and you will find countless apps and services to help get your investing proposition started, in order to reach financial freedom as soon as possible.
-Heck, that is how we stumbled on our app review of Robinhood, which is a “no trade fee” investing platform.
-One product that has gained a lot of publicity and is growing in popularity is the Acorns app.
-So what we decide to do?
-Hop on Acorns website, review the product, and put together a pros and cons list to help any potential users make a decision!
+Heck, that is how we stumbled on our app review of Robinhood, the “no trade fee,” easy to use investing platform favored by so many millenials and new investors.

 What is Acorns?